Church of the Holy Sacrifice (UP Diliman): Architecture and interior

-The fifteen murals depicting the Stations of the Cross that adorn the circular walls are by Vicente Manansala assisted by Ang Kiukok.
+The fifteen murals depicting the traditional Stations of the Cross that adorn the circular walls are by Vicente Manansala assisted by Ang Kiukok.
 The fifteenth mural of the "Resurrection of Christ" is on the wall of the sacristy.
-The cross depicting both a suffering and a risen Christ and the marble altar are the handiwork of Napoleon Abueva.
+The cross, which uniquely depicts the two figures of Christ: Christ the Victim (Crucified Christ) and Christ the Eternal Priest (Risen Christ), and the marble altar are the handiwork of Napoleon Abueva.
+This dual image highlights Christ’s role both as the sacrifice offered on the cross and as the eternal high priest who offers that sacrifice in the Mass.
 The floor mural, executed in terazzo and radiating from the altar, is by Arturo Luz.
 This floor mural is also called the "River of Life".
 Fernando Zobel de Ayala had studies to fill the outer wall with calligraphic interpretations.
 However, the project was not executed.
 In 1968, Jose Maceda, another national artist, premiered his concert, Pagsamba at the PHS, and repeated it in 1978 and 1998 at the same venue.

 In January 2005, the church was recognized as a National Historical Landmark and a Cultural Treasure by the National Historical Institute and the National Museum, respectively.
 During the recognition ceremony, National Historical Institute Chairman Ambeth R. Ocampo lauded the church as a "masterpiece of Filipino artistry and ingenuity".

 Repairs of the church were planned on early 2020, but was postponed to begin on July 2020 due to the pandemic.
 The rehabilitation project started through a series of consultations with UP officials in an effort to bring back the 65-year-old building’s original state.
 Developer DMCI Homes facilitated the following repairs in the church: repair of masonry cracks; de-clogging of downspouts and drains; installation of new electrical fixtures; and, exterior repainting on the church's iconic dome and roof, as well as of its walls, columns, eaves, under slabs, ceilings, and railings.
 The murals depicting the Stations of the Cross, the marble altar, the floor mural, and the cross at the center of the church were left untouched.
 On March 26, 2021, repairs and repainting of the church were finished.